 - Cream together the butter and sugars on medium high speed for about three minutes until fluffy.
 Add the vanilla and peanut butter, mix to combine, then scrape down the sides.

 - With the mixer running on low speed, add the salt and sifted flour to the dough.
-Once all flour has been incorporated, add in the sweetened condensed milk in a steady stream.
+Once all flour has been incorporated, add in the sweetened condensed milk in a steady stream with the mixer still running on low.

 - Scrape down the sides once more, then add the cold chocolate chips and mix on the lowest setting until evenly dispersed.

-- Place in the fridge to set for 1 hour.
+- Place in the fridge to set for about an hour.

 - To make the topping, add the peanut butter and chocolate to a bowl and microwave in 20 second increments, stirring after every 20 seconds, until completely smooth.
 You could also do this in a double boiler.
 Pour over the chilled cookie dough and spread evenly.

-- Chill for one more hour, top with flaky salt, then slice into 36 squares.
+- Chill until the chocolate layer is set, top with flaky salt, then slice into 36 squares.